oracle/pgql-lang/pages/pgql-1.1-spec.md

 Aggregate Operator | Semantic | Required Input Type
 --- | --- | ---
 `COUNT` | counts the number of times the given expression has a bound (i.e. is not null). | any type, including vertex and edge
-`MIN` | takes the minimum of the values for the given expression. | numeric, string, date, time (with timezone), or, timestamp (with timezone)
+`MIN` | takes the minimum of the values for the given expression. | numeric, string, boolean, date, time (with timezone), or, timestamp (with timezone)
-`MAX` | takes the maximum of the values for the given expression. | numeric, string, date, time (with timezone), or, timestamp (with timezone)
+`MAX` | takes the maximum of the values for the given expression. | numeric, string, boolean, date, time (with timezone), or, timestamp (with timezone)
 `SUM` | sums over the values for the given expression. | numeric `AVG` | takes the average of the values for the given. | numeric

 The `DISTINCT` modifier specifies that duplicate values should be removed before aggregation.

-`COUNT(*)` is a special syntax to count the number of pattern matches, without specifying an expressions.
+`COUNT(*)` is a special syntax to count the number of pattern matches, without specifying an expression.
 Consider the following example:

 ```sql
 SELECT COUNT(*)